JohnnyFoulds/local-mrlrun/docs/standards/docstring/existing_tools.md

 - One-liners are for really obvious cases.
 They are not permissible for any function/method/class/module that takes parameters or has a return value.
 - Documentation strings are **mandatory** for all public and all non-public modules, functions, classes, and methods.

+## Docstring Format

+For consistencym the reStructuredText / Sphinx-style docstring format must be used throughout the codebase.

 ## MLRun

 The following examples is taken from [MLRun's Function Hub](https://github.com/mlrun/functions):